Pressure mounts for increased agriculture budget as parliament debates farming

 The NFU is calling on the government to deliver a renewed, multi-year budget of £5.6 billion, the majority of which is needed to deliver the government’s environmental goals, with the remainder looking to drive productivity and support the economic stability of farm businesses, all supporting the health and wellbeing of our nation.

-NFU President Tom Bradshaw said that over the first 100 days of the new government and ahead of the election, farmers and growers have experienced “a period of political paralysis as they wait – surrounded by flooded fields and failed crops – for news of promises to reset the government’s relationship with British farming and invest in its future”.
+NFU President Tom Bradshaw said that over the first 100 days of the new government and ahead of the election, farmers and growers have experienced “a period of policy paralysis as they wait – surrounded by flooded fields and failed crops – for news of promises to reset the government’s relationship with British farming and invest in its future”.

 “This must start with all departments across Whitehall creating policies that assess the impact on our nation’s ability to feed itself, as well as take advantage of growth export markets and trade.”